TomBenDor/AP1/ex3/readme.md

 about to send - all it does is sending messages and receiving messages.
 Our Server supports unlimited-size messages and unlimited amount of columns in a csv file.

+We changed the classifier to work when facing an ambiguous decision.
+The classifier chooses the closest type which has the most votes.

+We used the Command design pattern in order to handle commands in the server.
+The base Command class is an abstract class, it has access to client data and IO, and each command subclass implements the execution differently.
+The commands are stored in a vector which is also used as a menu, and they are invoked using an index given by the client.

 ### Communication

 The communication between the client and the server uses the following protocol: